-Covid inquiry: What is it and how will it work?
+Covid inquiry: When will it happen and how does it work?

 An inquiry has the power to make people appear as witnesses, and to provide documentation and material evidence.

-At the end, the public inquiry usually draws up a report and makes recommendations to the government.
+At the end, the inquiry usually draws up a report and makes recommendations to the government.

 Who will lead the Covid inquiry?

-The chair of the inquiry will not be announced until closer to the start date.
+Boris Johnson has promised the chair of the inquiry will be appointed by Christmas.

 Ministers can appoint whoever they like to lead an inquiry but they must be independent from the government.